fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/00_preparation/04_hello_world.md

 If your compiler is installed in a different place, you can try to create a symlink `/usr/bin/gcc` which points to the actual compiler executable (note: this is needed to be done also for other executables, eg `make`).

-If not, I trust if you have managed to install a custom compiler on your distribution, you are also be able to fix this problem.
+If not, I trust if you have managed to install a custom compiler on your Linux distribution, you are also be able to fix this problem.

-#### IDE complains it can not find `make` (or something else) in `PATH`
+#### (Windows) IDE complains it can not find `make` (or something else) in `PATH`

-This problem similar to the one above - this time the `make` program could not be found.
+This problem is similar to the one above - this time the `make` program could not be found.

 Go to your compiler installation directory and check that `make` actually exists.
 It's common that you will find something like `mingw-make32.exe` or `i686-w64-mingw32-make.exe`.
 It is because various GCC distributions prefix some executables with architecture name in case someone wanted to have a multi-acrhitecture toolchain installed in 1 place.
 I hardly doubt you want to compile now for something other than x86 (i686) / x86_64 (these are the architecture names of standard 32-bit and 64-bit PC).

 If this is the case - simply copy the executable and give the copy a correct name (`make.exe` on Windows and `make` on Unix systems).

-You might also find more exectables with prefixed names - in case of problems do the same.
+You might also find more executables with prefixed names - in case of problems do the same.

 Test that it works by calling make from command line: